Iranian Lawyers in the UK

 The United Kingdom, as one of the world’s leading economic and cultural spots, is home to one of the biggest, most thriving legal markets.
 There is a significant community of Iranians living in the United Kingdom.
 Also, there are vital commercial bonds between Iran and the United Kingdom, even with the sanctions in place.

-Therefore, it is important to have a general knowledge about the legal ecosystem of the UK, trends affecting this market, and also the community of Iranian lawyers in the UK.
+Therefore, it is important to have a general knowledge of the legal ecosystem of the UK, trends affecting this market, and the community of Iranian lawyers in the UK.
 In this piece, we will briefly cover these topics.

 Legal Ecosystem in the UK